hypnoSpira/GolfHero/doc/sprint 1/PB.md

 - When they play on a level
 - There are interesting details and varying sets of terrain present
 - Priority: S
 - Size: 3

+15. As a player, I want to be able to control the power of my hits so that I have more control over where my ball ends up.
+- Given the ball
+- When I hit it
+- I should be able to control the power I hit it with
+- Priority: M
+- Size: 3